mike-solomon/mike-solomon.github.io/_posts/2021-03-17-japanese-adjectives.md

 ## Concluding Thoughts

-It's sort of funny that now that I know what an adjective is in English I feel like I still have a lot to learn about that same idea in Japanese.
-I'll have more work to do in regards to knowing whether or not a word is truly an adjective or not in Japanese.
-That being said, I found this post / idea around adjectives super fascinating.
+It's sort of funny that now that I know what an adjective is in English I feel like I still have a lot to learn about adjectives in Japanese.
+I only vaguely understand how to know if a word is an "い-adjective" or a "な-adjective" and how I'd use them differently in various situations.
+Nonetheless, I think this whole idea is really nifty and I'm looking forward to learning more!

 Do you understand adjectives in Japanese?
 Did you know about the fact that `です` is required for some words to become a complete sentence but not for others?
 Any resources you particularly liked?

+Thanks for reading :)

 ## References